chris-poed/kotlin-diary/kotlin_bites/01_first_program.md

 Learn to write a "Hello world" program in Kotlin.

-## Demonstration

-Here is [a video demonstration] of creating a project.

 ## Setting up the project

 In IntelliJ, go to File -> New -> Project.